chrislo27/RhythmHeavenRemixEditor/docs/README.md

 Hold **`CONTROL`** - Change value by 5x

 ![Tempo changes](https://i.imgur.com/87NoA3o.png)<br>
-The **tempo change** tool has changed slightly from RHRE2.
-You can change the tempo mid-remix.
+The **tempo change** tool can change the tempo mid-remix.
 You can hold **`SHIFT`** to change it in increments of 0.1 BPM.
 Holding **`CONTROL`** while holding `SHIFT` will change it in increments of 0.5 BPM.
-You can also click and drag the ends to make it a linear gradient of change, but this isn't very useful in practice.
+You can also click and drag the ends to make it a linear gradient of change, but this is tricky to do correctly.

 ![Music volume changes](https://i.imgur.com/HQSTPeT.png)<br>
-The **music volume** tool is new in RHRE3.
-You can change the music volume mid-remix as a percentage from 0-200%.
+The **music volume** tool lets you change the music volume mid-remix as a percentage from 0-200%.
 Starting in v3.6.0, clicking and dragging the ends will allow you to make smooth transitions for a perfect fade-out.